 QUESTIONS TO ASK AT THE CONSULTATION

-Ask these questions during your consultations with the three to five wedding DJs you are most interested in hiring.
+For the three to five wedding DJs you are most interested in hiring, ask these questions during your consultations with them.

 1. Do you DJ exclusively for this company?

-If the answer is no, you may be interviewing a DJ who is an independent subcontractor, and works for several companies and may accept bookings directly.
+If the answer is no, you may be interviewing a DJ who is an independent subcontractor that works for several companies, and who may accept bookings directly.
 If this is the case, and to avoid headaches down the road, seek clarification on what happens if the DJ is accidentally double-booked for your wedding date, or if the DJ leaves the agency prior to your wedding date.

 2. How many other types of events do you DJ per year?